-Your rear delts can be a real powerhouse of a muscle when you train them in the right way.
+Your rear delts can be an absolute powerhouse of a muscle when you train them in the right way.
 They can give you some real upper body strength for specific movements if you train them well, and they can support you throughout a load of different exercises where you can be using them in without even realising!
-It can be difficult to decide which exercises you need to be doing to get the best out of them too.
-With all of this in mind, we've picked 5 of the best exercises for your rear delts that you can add into your workouts! (and there's a video at the bottom too!).
+But, of course, it can be difficult to decide which exercises you need to do to get the best out of them.
+So, with all of this in mind, we’ve picked 5 of the best rear delt exercises that you can add into your workouts! (and there’s a video at the bottom, too!).

 The first exercise on the list is the face pull.
 It uses a lot of the same motions as a row does, but because of the location of your arms at the time and the way that you are going to be moving the weight, you really hit your rear delts.

-With a rope attached the cable and weight of your preference around head height, directly in front of you, you are ready to do.
+With a rope attached to the cable and weight of your preference around head height, directly in front of you, then you are ready to start.
 Pull the weight toward you while keeping your elbows parallel to the floor.
 This will make sure that you are moving your arms outwards as you move the weight and ensure the contraction is coming from your rear delts.

 This needs you to be between two cables, but it’s one of the best rear delts exercises that you could possibly do, and we couldn’t leave it out.
 Cable exercises are always great because of the intense contractions they offer and the unique motion range too.

 When you have good control of the cables and your arms in front of you, slightly wider than your shoulders, contract your rear delts and force your elbows backwards and outwards.
 This will give you a massive contraction and force your rear delts to move harder than a lot of other exercises could ask for.

 Because of the shared type of motion, there was bound to be some sort of crossover between the exercises at some point.
 Rows are a great pulling motion, and that’s what your rear delts need to grow and strengthen.